lucksp/weatherdna/README.md

 1. Extended forecast in UI
 1. Visual Styles

-When you have completed this, please push to a repo on github and either send us a public link or add @mckernanin +  @danhannigan as collaborators if you would rather make the repository public.
+When you have completed this, please push to a repo on github and either send us a public link or add @mckernanin + @danhannigan as collaborators if you would rather make the repository private.